 Hi-van is supported by its audience.
 When you purchase through links on my site, I may earn an affiliate commission.
 Learn more

-Campervans aren’t the fastest vehicles on the road.
-Also known as Class B RVs (or converted cargo and passenger vans), these vans carry a lot of weight.
 Many highways impose rules regarding speed limits and lanes for semi-trucks and large vehicles towing a designated weight.
-So, are campervans limited to the slow lanes?
+So, are campervans allowed in the fast lane?

 Campervans are allowed in the fast lane, but they can be pulled over by a highway patrol officer if they’re going too slow.
 However, the laws may vary if you’re towing another vehicle.
 Look for highway signs to know if you can’t go beyond a set speed limit (usually 55 miles per hour in most states).